Sean M. Decatur became the 19th president of Kenyon College on July 1, 2013.

 Prior to assuming the Kenyon presidency, Decatur served as a professor of chemistry and biochemistry and as the dean of the College of Arts and Sciences at Oberlin College from 2008 to 2013.
 From 1995 to 2008, he was an assistant and associate professor of chemistry at Mount Holyoke College, where he helped establish a top research program in biophysical chemistry.
 He was a visiting scientist at the Massachusetts Institute of Technology from 2004 to 2005.

-Decatur has won research grants from the federal National Science Foundation and National Institutes of Health and from private foundations including the Alzheimer’s Association, Dreyfus Foundation and Research Corporation for Science Advancement.
-He is the author of numerous scholarly articles and has received a number of national awards for his scholarship, including a National Science Foundation CAREER award in 1999 and a Henry Dreyfus Teacher-Scholar Award in 2003.
-He was named an Emerging Scholar of 2007 by Diverse: Issues in Higher Education magazine and currently serves on the Science Education Advisory Board of the Howard Hughes Medical Institute.
+Decatur has won research grants from the National Science Foundation and National Institutes of Health and from private foundations including the Alzheimer’s Association, Dreyfus Foundation and Research Corporation for Science Advancement.
+He is the author of numerous scholarly articles and has received a number of national awards for his scholarship.
 Decatur was named a Fellow of the American Association for the Advancement of Science in 2017 and was elected to the American Academy of Arts and Sciences in 2019.

 Born and raised in Cleveland, Ohio, Decatur attended the Hawken School before earning his bachelor's degree at Swarthmore College, where he was elected to Phi Beta Kappa in 1990.
-He earned a doctorate in biophysical chemistry at Stanford University in 1995; his dissertation was titled "Novel Approaches to Probing Structure-Function Relationships in Myoglobin."
+He earned a doctorate in biophysical chemistry at Stanford University in 1995.

-Decatur is married to Renee Romano, associate professor of history and African American Studies at Oberlin.
-Romano is a specialist in 20th century American history, with research interests in African American history, civil rights, and historical memory.
-They have two children, Sabine and Owen.
+Decatur is married to Renee Romano, the Robert S. Danforth Professor of History and Professor of Comparative American Studies and Africana Studies at Oberlin.
+Romano is a specialist in 20th-century American history, with research interests in African American history, civil rights and historical memory.
+They have two adult children, Sabine and Owen.